al-swe/al-swe/README.md

 ### 👨‍💻 About Me

 - 🌱 I’m currently learning .NET full stack development at Lexicon.
-- 💻 I've built several projects using HTML, CSS, JavaScript, and React (Next.js & Vite).
+- 💻 I've built several projects using HTML, CSS, JavaScript, and React (Next & Vite).
 - 🎓 Completed the Front End Web Development course at TeamTreehouse.

 ### 🛠️ Skills and Technologies